pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/SheetsPopoversCovers.md

-# Sheets, popovers and covers
+# Sheets, popovers, and covers

 Learn how to present sheets, popovers and covers in a concise and testable manner.